AdamDemirel/adamdemirel.com/content/happiness.md

 ![diminishing returns](/images/happiness/diminishing.jpg)

 This is one of the sad facts about human experience and pleasure.
 The first bite of a meal is great, the last is not great.
 Or in more general terms, the more we do of something pleasurable, the less enjoyable it becomes.
 Most of us have experienced this personally in the form of dreaming for something: a product or experience, and once attaining it moving on with life.
+In this form of diminishing returns, it is what Economists call [Diminishing Marginal Utility](https://en.wikipedia.org/wiki/Marginal_utility#Diminishing_marginal_utility).

 This makes sense evolutionary as remember that pleasures are rewards for attaining a need, and obviously we cannot be in a constant state of bliss because (a) the need gets satisfied quickly, and (b) if we were constantly experiencing pleasure we wouldn't seek out our needs.
 This is one of the big critiques of most utopian societies (as [Schopenhauer](https://en.wikipedia.org/wiki/Arthur_Schopenhauer) wrote about).

 This returning to baseline after experiencing pleasure (or pain), whether big or small, is what's known as the [hedonic treadmill](https://en.wikipedia.org/wiki/Hedonic_treadmill) where like a treadmill you're gaining pleasure but keep returning to the same level of happiness.
 Obviously this doesn't make pleasures completely pointless to chase, as we mentioned you're still experiencing an increase in happiness before returning to the baseline.

 Other research calls this return to baseline the Hedonic Adaptation Prevention Model, which leads us into looking at any ways that it can be prevented.
 The psychologist [Sonja Lyubomirsky](https://en.wikipedia.org/wiki/Sonja_Lyubomirsky) is the leading researcher in this area and covered a lot of it in her book [The How of Happiness](https://www.goodreads.com/book/show/2326098.The_How_of_Happiness).
-One of the main ideas is that we can prevent adapting to positive experiences by (1) continuing to savor them, and (2) having continuied variety of experiences ([ref](https://journals.sagepub.com/doi/abs/10.1177/0146167212436400)).
+One of the main ideas is that we can prevent adapting to positive experiences by (1) continuing to savor them, and (2) having continuied variety of experiences ([ref](https://www.ncbi.nlm.nih.gov/pubmed/22361725)).
 Novelty is one of the pleasure events that we mentioned in our list, and it turns out one of the reasons it is so great is that it is the solution to adaptation.

 A third solution can be found in the great book with a bad name [Happy Money](https://www.goodreads.com/book/show/15803098-happy-money), which is simply to partake in the pleasurable experiences less frequently - this is another mode for preventing adaptation.